Data Structure¶

 For any kind of morphometric analysis, data needs to be provided as

-be generally returned as pandas Series to be added as a column of
+generally returned as pandas Series to be added as a column of an existing

-existing GeoDataFrame.
-All the detailes and attributes of each class
+GeoDataFrame.
+All the details and attributes of each class are clearly

-four different groups based on their approach to data requirements and
+different groups based on their approach to data requirements and outputs.

 Simple characters